 Cost to Build a House in Minnesota (2026)

-Average construction costs in Minnesota range from $142–$261/sq ft, placing the state at 1.02× the national average.
-Adjust the calculator below for your exact specs.
+Minnesota sits at 1.02× the national average — adjust the calculator below for your exact size, style, and quality.

 Estimated Build Cost in Minnesota